mirk-00/Projects/README.md

 #### NB
 All figures are natively interactive but in order to show them on github had to be rendered as .png .
-To reset the interactivity each 'png' must be deleted from the code.
+To reset the interactivity each 'png' string must be deleted from the code.